premchander-revature/interviewquestions/Behavioral questions/Behavioral ques.md

 -------------

-11. What were your role/responsibilities in your project?
+11.What were your role/responsibilities in your project?
 (Should get the details from their respective portfolios)

 -------------

-12. Explain your project
+12.Explain your project
 (Should get the details from their respective portfolios)

 -------------

-13. How to resolve conflicts between team members?
+13.How to resolve conflicts between team members?

 <details>
 <summary> Show Answer </summary>